eln0ty/Car-Model-Comparison-Data-ELT_Pipeline/README.md

 # Car Model Comparison Data Pipeline

 This project is a **data engineering and analysis pipeline** built on the [CarDekho Vehicle Dataset](https://www.kaggle.com/datasets/nehalbirla/vehicle-dataset-from-cardekho).
-It provides tools to **compare car models** across specifications, prices, and features using structured ETL/ELT workflows and visualization dashboards.
+It provides tools to **compare car models** across specifications, prices, and features using structured ELT workflows and visualization dashboards.

 ## 🚀 Features